Gee-Hive/alx-system_engineering-devops/0x00-shell_basics/README.md

- ** File 0-current_working_directory** run a script that print the current directory **File 1-listit** runs a script that displays content list of cuurent directory **File 2-bring_me_home** runs a script that changed the current directory to home directory
+ ** File 0-current_working_directory** run a script that print the current directory **File 1-listit** runs a script that displays content list of cuurent directory **File 2-bring_me_home** runs a script that changed the current directory to home directory **File 3-listfiles** runs a script that displays current directory in long format